an23lm/Table-Moderno/README.md

 * `stickHeader`: Makes the header sticky (header freeze)
 * `stickColumnsLeft`: Specify array of column numbers that need to stick to the left side of the table (column freeze)
 * `stickColumnsRight`: Specify array of column numbers that need to stick to the right side of the table (column freeze)
+* `singleLineRows`: Any data overflowing to a new line will be hidden.
+* `highlightHeaderColor`: Enable hover and select for header cells
+* `highlightBodyColor`: Enable hover and select for body cells.
+* `tooltop`: Works along with `singleLineRows`.
+If any overflowing data is clipped, then a tooltip is appear over hover.
+* `convertToLocaleString`: Display numbers with commas and decimal point placed according to your region.
+Eg: currency.
+* `locale`: Your locale setting
+* `maximumFractionDigits`: Number of digits visible after the decimal point.
+* `lazyLoad`: Enable or disable lazy loading.
+* `lazyLoadTrigger`: Percentage at which the callback is triggered to insert new data.

 Default values will be assumed for unspecified keys.